yauhen-info/redis-race-condition-poc/README.md

 ### Work to do

-1. Grafana+prometheus for testing the performance
+1. Grafana+prometheus ro monitor, analyze and improve the performance
+2. Consider relaxing the redis watch/unwatch while reading a value from Redis.